-If you are getting a monitor put under your skin, you will get instructions on how to prepare for the procedure.
+If you are getting a monitor under your skin, you will get instructions for how to prepare for the procedure.

 How It Is Done

-Continuous recorders are the most common type of monitor used for this test.
-This type includes the Holter monitor.
+Continuous recorders are a common type of monitor used for this test.

-A continuous recorder gives a 24- to 48-hour record of the electrical signals from your heart.
+A Holter monitor gives a 24- to 48-hour record of the electrical signals from your heart.
+Wireless patch monitors can be used for many days.
 A standard EKG monitors only 40 to 50 heartbeats during the brief time you are attached to the machine.
 A continuous recorder monitors about 100,000 heartbeats in 24 hours.
 It is likely to find any heart problems that happen with activity.

-- The electrode pads will then be attached to the skin of your chest.
-Thin wires will connect the electrodes to the monitor.
+- The pads or patch will be attached to the skin of your chest.
+For pads, thin wires will connect the electrodes to the monitor.

 - You may be hooked up briefly to a standard EKG machine.
 This is done to check that the electrodes are working as they should.